FedeDP/ncursesFM/README.md

 * libcups    -> print support
 * libconfig  -> config file parsing
 * libx11     -> check whether ncursesFM is started in a X environment or not.
-* systemd    -> to switch off powermanagement functions while a job list is running, through sd-bus.
+* libsystemd    -> to switch off powermanagement functions while a job list is running, through sd-bus.

 ## Runtime dependencies